zakv/RbLab_user_devices/elliptec/README.md

-# KDC101
+# Thorlabs Elliptec Labscript Integration

 ## Introduction

-This directory contains the code necessary to use a Thorlabs KDC101 brushed DC servo motor controller.
+This directory contains the code necessary to use Thorlabs Elliptec devices.
-The KDC101 is capable of controlling various pieces of hardware.
-As of this writing, these pieces of hardware are typically actuated by the Z8 series of brushed DC servo motors, such as the Z812.

-Furthermore, "sequences" of moves do not currently have built-in support.
-In other words, this package allows setting the position of actuators before the start of a shot, but doesn't not support programming the devices to move mid-sequence when triggered.
-It may still be possible to do this by adjusting the controller's settings in the Kinesis GUI and then manually configuring a digital output channel to trigger it.
-However programmatically configuring those moves is not supported here, though the package could be generalized to do so.

 The code in this package is primarily based on the Zaber Stage controllers from the official labscript_utils distribution.
 In fact, it was started by copy/pasting the files from the Zaber Stage directory, which is why the copyright info was retained.
-Additionally, the approach to the low-level communication with the drivers was informed by the script in this <https://github.com/trautsned/thorlabs_kenesis_python> repo.
+Additionally, the approach to the low-level communication with the drivers was informed by the script in this <https://github.com/cdbaird/TL-rotation-control> repo.

+The goal of this package is not to replace the ELLO GUI program that is available from Thorlabs as part of the Elliptec Software download.
+It is only intended to control the positions of Elliptec devices from labscript.
+There are additional things that the devices can do, such as find their motor resonance frequencies and clean off their track.
+Those features can be controlled using ELLO and there's really no need to control them from blacs directly.

-This package was developed and tested on Windows, but should work on other operating systems as well.
+This package was developed and tested on Windows, but it may work on other operating systems as well.
+As of this writing, the Elliptec Software package from Thorlabs is only available for Windows.
+However, the device communication in this module is done entirely via low-level serial port commands, so it should work on any operating system that is compatible with pyvisa.

 ## Supported Hardware

-As of this writing, this package only supports the KDC101 and some of the devices that it can control.
+As of this writing, this package only supports the ELL14.
-The code should be relatively easy to generalize and may even work for other hardware, potentially without modification.
-This is particularly true for the actuators.
-Though not tested, it's likely that the `BrushedDCServoMotor` class here will work for most hardware that is compatible with the KDC101.

-* Supported Controllers:
-  * KDC101 Brushed DC Servo Motor Controller.
+However, it was written in such a way that it should be straightforward to generalize it to work with other devices as well.
+See "Generalizing to Other Hardware" below for more information on that.

-* Supported Actuators:
+Supported Hardware List:

-  * Z812 Brushed DC Servo Motor Actuator.
-  * Likely most of the other actuators that are compatible with the KDC101.
-    * For these either create a new class in `labscript_devices.py` or use the generic `BrushedDCServoMotor` class.
+* ELL14 Rotation Mount

 ## Setup